 Human trafficking charges can be laid against any person who recruits, transports, receives, holds, conceals, transfers, or harbours another person.
 Charges may also be laid on any person who exercises control, direction, or influence over the movements of another person for the purposes of exploiting them for a sexual or forced labour reason, or facilitates their exploitation for those reasons.
 Trafficking charges can include charges for pimping or transporting women.
 Trafficking is common in the sex industry, but also occurs in agricultural work or domestic work.

-Human trafficking is an offense under the Criminal Code as well as the Immigration and Refugee Protection Act, attracting mandatory minimum sentences (i.e. a sentence that must be imposed upon conviction) under the Code with additional potential charges under the Act.
+Human trafficking is an offence under the Criminal Code as well as the Immigration and Refugee Protection Act, attracting mandatory minimum sentences (i.e. a sentence that must be imposed upon conviction) under the Code with additional potential charges under the Act.

 Human Trafficking under the Criminal Code